shree998/Campus-Expert/11-git-tips-and-tricks/README.md

 ## Introduction 👋

+_Did you know GitKraken Pro is available for free in the [Student Developer Pack](https://www.gitkraken.com/github-student-developer-pack)?_

 Welcome to the Git Tips & Tricks module!
 This module is designed to help you better understand intermediate Git concepts, like setting up SSH for your repository, rebasing, squashing commits, and enabling your first Git Hooks.

 We are assuming that you already have the basics of opening, cloning, and initializing a Git repository.
 We’re also assuming that you may have used the command line, but now we’ll show you how to use GitKraken, should you choose to use it moving forward. 🙏